My astronomy project:

 A view over the small roof panel with the top cover, it looks nice.

 The left roof swing over the right roof panel when closing.
-I already now see that I will get problem here.
+I already now see that I will get a problem here.
 The right roof panel isn't very step.
 If the wind blow from wrong direction it will press the water up under the top cover and then drop over the edge into the observatory, a soft gasket maybe will be the solution.

 In closed position.